tinyplex/tinybase/site/guides/1_the_basics/1_getting_started.md

 ```

 Open this file in your browser and you should see the words 'Hello World' on the
-screen, having been written to, and read from, a Store.
+screen, each having been written to, and read from, a Store.

 Note that the UMD script is pulled from NPM by the [unpkg](https://unpkg.com)
 service.
 The script provides a global object from which you can destructure the